gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

  92        | 1598124986356 |       92 |        16 |  987179512 | Unsafe tail distance      |     40.7 |    -89.52 |             3 |               766 | false            | {"timestamp":159812498635
 ```

-Knowing that we can also do more complex analytics using all the capabilities of the SQL language built into Presto and available to the Kafka connector as well.
+Knowing that we can also do more complex analytics using all the capabilities of the SQL language built into Trino and available to the Kafka connector as well.

 ``` sql
 SELECT driver_id, event_type, count(*) as nof